Hot Salad with Dandelion Greens

 More thoughts: I make any number of salad combos.
 Two of my favorite ingredient combinations are: shredded carrot, sliced radishes, chickpeas, romaine and half rounds of European cucumber or a mixture of torn kale leaves, shredded raw Brussels sprouts, scallion rounds and julienned raw summer squash.
 Both mixtures are great with this vinaigrette.
 Just don’t put more than say five things in any one salad or it will have a mixed up taste.

-Last thoughts: I generally avoid tomatoes in winter although some grape tomatoes are pretty tasty; use them if you feel the need for tomatoes.
+Last thoughts: I generally avoid tomatoes in winter although some grape tomatoes can be relatively tasty; use them if you feel the need for tomatoes.

 So, go get your healthy green on and enjoy a fruity salad, even in the winter.